 - Interest in the banking/insurance & industry sector

 - Quality of work

 - Stress resistance

-At KPMG, we truly believe our people are the heartbeat to our success.
-We commit ourselves to encouraging true team spirit and creating an international and dynamic working environment in which each can pursue the knowledge needed to boost their career.
-Additionally, as Top Employer, we highly invest in our people’s development of soft skills and technical knowhow.
+At KPMG, we commit ourselves to encouraging true team spirit and creating an international and dynamic working environment in which each can pursue the knowledge needed to boost their career.
+Additionally, we highly invest in our people’s development of soft skills and technical knowhow.

 - An inclusive workspace that encourages diversity and pursues mutual respect and tolerance for each other’s beliefs and background.